Vickystha/car_hub/README.md

 ### User registration and account
 This feature is currently being developed and is the next release on the roadmap.

+### Customer Reviews
+This feature is currently being developed and is the next release on the roadmap.

 ## For Developers - Getting Started